aws-samples/unified-log-aggregation-and-analytics/README.md

 ## Introduction

-The proposed solution shows and approach to unify and centralize logs across different compute platforms like EC2, ECS, EKS and Lambda with Kinesis Data Firehose using log collection agents (EC2 Kinesis agent), log routers (Fluentbit and Firelens) and lambda extension.
-We can easily deploy the solution presented here on the customer site using the CDK scripts packaged part of this article.
-Amazon managed Elastic search with Kibana is used to visualize the logs collected across different applications running on different compute platforms.

-## Need for unified aggregation system
+Our customers want to make sure their users have the best experience running their application on AWS.
+To make this happen, you need to monitor and fix software problems as quickly as possible.
+Doing this gets challenging with the growing volume of data needing to be quickly detected, analyzed, and stored.
+In this post, we walk you through an automated process to aggregate and monitor logging-application data in near-real time, so you can remediate application issues faster.

+This post shows how to unify and centralize logs across different computing platforms.
+With this solution, you can unify logs from [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) (Amazon EC2), [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) (Amazon ECS), [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (Amazon EKS), [Amazon Kinesis Data Firehose](https://aws.amazon.com/kinesis/data-firehose/), and [AWS Lambda](https://aws.amazon.com/lambda/) using agents, log routers, and extensions.
+We use [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) (successor to Amazon Elasticsearch Service) with OpenSearch Dashboards to visualize and analyze the logs, collected across different computing platforms to get application insights.
+You can deploy the solution using the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK) scripts provided as part of the solution.

+## Customer benefits
-Having a unified aggregation system provides the following benefits:
+A unified aggregated log system provides the following benefits:

-* It provides a single point of access to all the logs across different compute platforms.
+* A single point of access to all the logs across different computing platforms
-* Helps to define and standardize the transformations before the log gets delivered to downstream systems like S3, elastic search, redshift, etc
+* Help defining and standardizing the transformations of logs before they get delivered to downstream systems like [Amazon Simple Storage Service](http://aws.amazon.com/s3) (Amazon S3), Amazon OpenSearch Service, [Amazon Redshift](https://aws.amazon.com/redshift), and other services
-* It provides a secure storage area for log data, before it gets written out to the disk.
-In the event of machine/application failure, we still have access to the logs emitted from the source machine/application
-* The solution proposed in this article using Kibana to visualize the logs to support a single unified system to view and access all the logs.
+* The ability to use Amazon OpenSearch Service to quickly index, and OpenSearch Dashboards to search and visualize logs from its routers, applications, and other devices

-## Services Overview
+## Solution overview

-Here is a high level overview of different AWS services used in the solution:
+In this post, we use the following services to demonstrate log aggregation across different compute platforms:

-* **Amazon EC2**: Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
-It is designed to make web-scale cloud computing easier for developers, read more about it [here](https://aws.amazon.com/ec2/).
+* **Amazon EC2** – A web service that provides secure, resizable compute capacity in the cloud.
+It’s designed to make web-scale cloud computing easier for developers.
-* **Amazon ECS**: Amazon Elastic Container Service (Amazon ECS) is a web service that makes it easy to run, scale, and manage Docker containers on AWS.
-It is designed to make the Docker experience easier for developers, read more about it [here](https://aws.amazon.com/ecs/).
+* **Amazon ECS** – A web service that makes it easy to run, scale, and manage Docker containers on AWS, designed to make the Docker experience easier for developers.
-* **Amazon EKS**: Amazon Elastic Container Service for Kubernetes (Amazon EKS) is a web service that makes it easy to run, scale, and manage Docker containers on AWS.
-It is designed to make the Docker experience easier for developers, read more about it [here](https://aws.amazon.com/eks/).
+* **Amazon EKS** – A web service that makes it easy to run, scale, and manage Docker containers on AWS.
+* **Kinesis Data Firehose** – A fully managed service that makes it easy to stream data to Amazon S3, Amazon Redshift, or Amazon OpenSearch Service.
-* **Amazon Lambda**: Amazon Lambda is a compute service that lets you run code without provisioning or managing servers.
-It is designed to make web-scale cloud computing easier for developers, read more about it [here](https://aws.amazon.com/lambda/).
+* **Lambda** – A compute service that lets you run code without provisioning or managing servers.
+It’s designed to make web-scale cloud computing easier for developers.
-* **Amazon Managed Elastic search**: Amazon Managed Elasticsearch is a managed service that makes it easy to deploy, operate, and scale Elasticsearch in the cloud.
-It is designed to make the Elasticsearch experience easier for developers, read more about it [here](https://aws.amazon.com/elasticsearch-service/).
-* **Amazon Kinesis Data Firehose**: Amazon Kinesis Data Firehose is a fully managed service that makes it easy to stream data to Amazon S3, Amazon Redshift, or Amazon Elasticsearch Service.
-It is designed to make the data streaming experience easier for developers, read more about it [here](https://aws.amazon.com/kinesis/data-firehose/).

-## High level Architecture
+* **Amazon OpenSearch Service** – A fully managed service that makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more.

-Here is the architecture of the solution proposed in this article:
+The following diagram shows the architecture of our solution.

 ![architecture](images/arch.svg)

-The above architecture uses various log aggregation tools (like log agents, log routers, and lambda extensions) to collect logs from various compute platforms and deliver them to the Kinesis Data Firehose.
-The Kinesis Data Firehose streams the logs to Elasticsearch.
-To scale this architecture better each of these compute platforms will stream the logs to a different Kinesis Data Firehose stream which  will get added to a separate elastic search index, rotated every 24 hours.
+The architecture uses various log aggregation tools such as log agents, log routers, and Lambda extensions to collect logs from multiple compute platforms and deliver them to Kinesis Data Firehose.
+Kinesis Data Firehose streams the logs to Amazon OpenSearch Service.
+Log records that fail to get persisted in Amazon OpenSearch service will get written to AWS S3.
+To scale this architecture, each of these compute platforms streams the logs to a different Firehose delivery stream, added as a separate index, and rotated every 24 hours.

-Let's see in detail how the solution is implemented on each of these compute platforms.
+The following sections demonstrate how the solution is implemented on each of these computing platforms.

 ### Amazon EC2

-`Amazon Kinesis Agent` is used to collect and stream logs to kinesis data firehose from EC2 instances.
-Amazon Kinesis agent is a standalone Java software application that offers an easy way to collect and send data to Kinesis Data Firehose.
-The agent continuously monitors a set of files and sends new data to your Kinesis Data Firehose delivery stream.
+The Kinesis agent collects and streams logs from the applications running on EC2 instances to Kinesis Data Firehose.
+The agent is a standalone Java software application that offers an easy way to collect and send data to Kinesis Data Firehose.
+The agent continuously monitors files and sends logs to the Firehose delivery stream.

 ![ec2](images/ec2.svg)

-CDK script provided part of this article deploys a simple PHP application that generates logs under `/etc/httpd/logs` directory inside the EC2 instance.
-The Kinesis agent is configured via `/etc/aws-kinesis/agent.json` to watch both `access_logs` and `error_logs`, stream them periodically to Kinesis Data Firehose (`ec2-logs-delivery-stream`).
+The AWS CDK script provided as part of this solution deploys a simple PHP application that generates logs under the  `/etc/httpd/logs` directory on the EC2 instance.
+The Kinesis agent is configured via `/etc/aws-kinesis/agent.json` to collect data from `access_logs` and `error_logs`, stream them periodically to Kinesis Data Firehose (`ec2-logs-delivery-stream`).

-Since Elastic search expects data in JSON format, we introduce a firehose data transformer (Lambda function) that converts the log data to JSON format before writing it to Elastic search.
-Here is a sample input and output for the data transformer:
+Because Amazon OpenSearch Service expects data in JSON format, you can add a call to a Lambda function to transform the log data to JSON format within Kinesis Data Firehose before streaming to Amazon OpenSearch Service.
+The following is a sample input for the data transformer:

 **Input:**